Norway's oil pay bonanza a ticking time bomb

 The country's regulatory and tax regime is known for stability, a major advantage at a time when countries from Australia to Nigeria tweak their rules to grab a bigger piece of the pie.

-Still, as output falls and costs rise, margin pressures are inevitable and labor costs are bound to become a bigger headache.
+Still, as output falls and costs rise, margin pressures are inevitable and labour costs are bound to become a bigger headache.

-($1 = 5.8280 Norwegian krones) (Additional reporting by Joachim Dagenborg and Vegard Botterli; editing by Keiron Henderson)